|Semester 1||Domestic Fee||International Fee*|

 Complete all work in accordance with ethical, legislative, and professional requirements and standards.

-Students complete a twelve-week placement beginning in May, which allows them to gain invaluable practical and professional experience.
+Students complete a twelve-week placement allowing them to gain invaluable practical and professional experience.

 Is our program right for you?
 You should be detail-oriented, enjoy doing research, and have good communications skills.
 You care about accuracy and you enjoy thinking critically and analytically and then explaining what you have learned to others.